Klipper3d/klipper/docs/Config_Reference.md

 #   may reduce print time slightly.
 The default value is 'standard'.
 #verbose: False
 #   This enables (True) or disables (False) user messages, which may
-#   be used for debugging  if using firmware retraction in macros.
+#   be used for debugging when using firmware retraction in macros.
-#   The default value is False, which disables user messages.
+#   The default value is False.
 #config_params_on_clear: True
 #   This allows the User to control the behavior of the module when
 #   the retraction state is cleared other than by using the G11
 #   command while filament moves are possible (hotend temperature
 #   above minimum for extrusion).
 If the retract state is cleared and
-#   'config_params_on_clear' is set to 'True', any changes made to the
+#   'config_params_on_clear' is set to 'True', any changes made to the firmware
-#   parameters used by firmware retraction via the SET_RETRACTION
+#   retraction parameters, using the SET_RETRACTION command, will be reset to
-#   command, will be reset to config values.
+#   config values.
 ```

 ### [gcode_arcs]